funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 ---
-published: true
-layout: post
+layout: single
 title: Notes from March 2017
 date: '2017-03-01 00:01'
-author: funvill
+categories: blog
 ---

 Some of the things that I have found interesting in March 2017.
 This page is updated throughout the month of March.
 See [February 2017](/notes-from-february_2017) for the previous month.

 ## Thinkgs I made

-- [Laser Kaleidoscope](https://blog.abluestar.com/projects/2017-laser-kaleidoscope) - A circular light box that incorporates moving lasers which generate twisting fractal shapes.
+- [Laser Kaleidoscope](/projects/2017-laser-kaleidoscope) - A circular light box that incorporates moving lasers which generate twisting fractal shapes.
 [Video](https://www.youtube.com/watch?v=XHqZNfPvEVY)
-- [Thunderstorm Cloud](https://blog.abluestar.com/projects/2017-thunderstorm-cloud) - An interactive lamp that mimics thunderstorm cloud
+- [Thunderstorm Cloud](/projects/2017-thunderstorm-cloud) - An interactive lamp that mimics thunderstorm cloud

 ## Projects